 Referring to what he calls “midlevel principles,” Merges uses two examples in which two IP attorneys, scholars, or legislators can easily debate and discuss all of the salient aspects of applying IP law—statutes, caselaw, etc.—without agreeing on the underlying rationale for IP’s existence in the first place.
 “People with divergent foundational beliefs can and do engage each other in spirited and productive policy debates.
-They have, in other words, much to say to each other,” Merges writes in direct response to Lemley’s conclusion as follows:
+They have, in other words, much to say to each other,” Merges writes in direct response to the following statement by Lemley:

 “If you are a true believer, we have nothing to say to each other.
 I don’t mean by that that I am giving up on you, deciding that you’re not worth my time to persuade.
 Rather, I mean that we simply cannot speak the same language.
 There is no principled way to compare one person’s claim to lost freedom to another’s claim to a right to ownership.
 Nor is there a way to weigh your claim of moral entitlement against evidence that the exercise of that right actually reduces creativity by others.
 Faith-based IP is at its base a religion and not a science because it does not admit the prospect of being proven wrong.”